An elderly female hand holds a mock United States government Medicare Health Insurance card.

 • You become approved (or lose) Extra Help benefits

-General Enrollment Period (GEP) for Those Who Miss Enrolling During Both the IEP or SEP
+General Enrollment Period for People Who Miss Enrolling During Both the IEP or SEP

-The General Enrollment Period runs annually from January 1 to March 31.
+The GEP runs annually from January 1 to March 31.
 When you enroll during this time, your coverage will go into effect on the 1st of the next month.
 Example: You apply in February; your benefits would be effective March 1.

 Are There Enrollment Periods for Medicare Supplement (Medigaps) Plans?